Alexis Stamatis: Biography

 Son of Kostas Stamatis, an architect, and Betty Arvaniti, a film actress, Stamatis studied architecture at the National Technical University of Athens and took postgraduate degrees in architecture and cinematography in London.

-He has published sixteen novels.
-His second novel, Βar Flaubert (Kedros, 2000), a critically acclaimed bestseller in Greece, has been published in UK, France, Italy, Spain, Portugal, Serbia and Bulgaria.
+He has published nineteen novels.
+His second novel, Βar Flaubert (Kedros, 2000), a critically acclaimed bestseller in Greece, has been published in the UK, France, Italy, Spain, Portugal, Serbia, and Bulgaria.
 Bar Flaubert has been adapted as a screenplay by the author and the director Vassilis Douvlis.
 Stamatis has also published six books of poetry.
 His second book, The Architecture of Interior Spaces, was awarded the Nikiforos Vrettakos Prize in 1994. Τwo collections of his poems have been translated in Great Britain.
 He wrote the libretti for two musical pieces performed in Megaron Mousikis and the Chora theatre.
-In 2004, he participated at the International Writing Program of the University of Iowa through a Greek Fulbright Artists & Art-Scholars Award.
+In 2004, he participated in the International Writing Program of the University of Iowa through a Greek Fulbright Artists & Art-Scholars Award.

-In 2007, the US publishing house Etruscan Press won the 1st International Literary award from the US National Endowment for the Arts to publish his novel American Fugue.
+In 2007, the US publishing house Etruscan Press won the 1st International Literary Award from the US National Endowment for the Arts to publish his novel American Fugue.
 Stamatis presented his book in the US in 2008.
-His tour included around 15 universities all over the country, including Harvard, Yale, New York University, San Francisco State University and Brown.
+His tour included around 15 universities all over the country, including Harvard, Yale, New York University, San Francisco State University, and Brown.